 Athens 2 nights, (ferry) Naxos or Paros 4 nights (stay in Naousa to go kayaking or horse riding), Crete 4 nights (hike Samaria Gorge).

-For 3 weeks in Greece itinerary consider Athens 4 nights, Naxos 4 nights, Mykonos 4 nights, Santorini 4 nights, Crete 5 nights.
+For 3 weeks in Greece itinerary consider Athens 4 nights, Naxos 4 nights, Mykonos 4 nights, Santorini 4 nights, and Crete 5 nights.

 Best Time To Go To Greece

 Winter in the country can be cold and rainy so the best time to solo travel Greece is between June to September for the best weather.
 July and August are the hottest months and also the busiest so you may want to avoid mid-July to the end of August when it is peak season.
-Santorini can be visited as early as April and up to November, as the weather stays warm until then.
+Santorini, Greece, can be visited as early as April and up to November, as the weather stays warm until then.
 I island-hopped in October and was still sunbathing on the beach during the month.

 The chart below shows the average maximum day temperatures for Athens (from January to December) to help you plan the best time to travel to Greece.
 Find out the weather for other areas including the islands here.

 Travel Insurance For Greece